How shall we sing?

 By the rivers of Babylon

 Jerusalem is rubble, the temple is ash, and the people who survived have been marched a thousand miles to Babylon.
 By the canals of that foreign empire they sit down and weep, and when their captors ask them, half in mockery, to sing one of the songs of Zion, they cannot.
 They hang their harps on the willows.
 How, they ask, can they sing the LORD's song on foreign soil?
 It is the cry of the great communal disorientation, the moment everything that had located their faith is gone.
 The temple where God met them, the land He had given them, the worship they had always known, all of it torn away at once.
-This is ecclesial disorientation at its starkest: what does it mean to be the people of God when every external thing that held that identity in place has been stripped off?
+This is communal disorientation at its starkest: what does it mean to be the people of God when every external thing that held that identity in place has been stripped off?
 The harps go silent because the old songs assumed a temple that no longer stands.
 And into that silence, through Jeremiah, God speaks a word so strange it must have sounded like betrayal.
 Seek the peace of the city where I have carried you captive, and pray to the LORD for it.
 Pray for Babylon.
 Bless the place of your exile.

 “How can we sing the LORD's song in a foreign land?”